eericzzhao/cse15l-lab-reports/LabReport5.md

 ![image](Image39.png)

 Finally, you would place the `.jar` files in quotations.
 This would allow Java to properly detect the files and the JUnit tests.
+I also changed any instance in which a `:` was used with a `;` instead as I am on a Windows machine.

 ![Image](Image40.png)